wp-plugins/the-attached-image/readme.txt

 === The Attached Image ===
-Contributors: veneficusunus, Nick Benson; PressEnter Creative, RogueDeals.com Donate link: http://return-true.com/donations/
+Contributors: veneficusunus, Nick Benson; PressEnter Creative, RogueDeals.com, Upekshapriya Donate link: http://return-true.com/donations/
 Tags: images, attachments, posts
 Requires at least: 2.5
-Tested up to: 2.9
+Tested up to: 3.0
-Stable tag: 2.5.9.1
+Stable tag: 2.5.9.2

 The Attached Image is a simple plugin that packs quite a punch.
 It shows the first image attached to the current post.